siphc/cs35l-final-project/README.md

 # DISCLAIMER

 ## GenAI Usage
 Claude Code, an agentic LLM-based coding tool, was used in the development of the frontend, especially with regards to its aesthetics.
 Prompts used, as well as a list of files that were changed, are listed below.
+The changes can be seen in commit 9e1e565, "fix: UI improvements (#23)".
+Note that this commit contains both human-written fixes (such as in login.jsx and register.jsx) and human-written features (such as in calendar.jsx).
+The influence of LLMs is mostly limited to CSS.
 ```
 1. Analyze this repository and create a comprehensive CLAUDE.md file that explains the codebase structure, development workflows, and key conventions for AI assistants to follow.
 If one already exists, update it with the most recent state